In a network, integration of elements and interacting components enables identification of conserved modules and

 It is characterized by the enhancement of transcription by its own gene product (fig 2-a).
-Comparatively, it shows slower response than NAR.
-In case where, rapid regulation is required, PAR leads to a bimodal distribution of protein levels in cell populations.
+Comparatively, it shows a slower response than NAR.
+In a case where rapid regulation is required, PAR leads to a bimodal distribution of protein levels in cell populations.

 3. Feed-forward loops (FFL)